 For the qualitative analysis, data from 220 in-depth, semi-structured interviews with respondents aged 50 focused on six broad topics: sense of belonging, personal communities, social participation, identify and life history and participation reflection.
 Each interview lasted around 90 minutes.
 The 220 interview files were linked with the survey data on the same respondents, and 122 informal carers were identified, who responded positively about providing informal care.
 Out of these, only 48 carers mentioned their care provision during the interviews, and among those, only four carers referred to a reduction in their economic activity.
-Among the 48 carers, thirty (62.5%) were females and 18 (37.5%) were males.
+Among the 48 carers, thirty (62.5 per cent) were females and 18 (37.5 per cent) were males.
 Four carers provided 20 hours of care or more, 5 carers provided between 10-19 hours, and 39 carers provided less than 10 hours of care per week.
 More than half of the sample (27 carers) were in full-time employment, 15 were working part-time; and six carers were not working.

 Quantitative and qualitative data analysis

-Multivariate logistic analysis was conducted to identify the associations between the reduction of economic activity between wave 8 and 9, and a range of demographic and socio-economic factors measured in wave 8 as highlighted in previous relevant research (Gomez-Leon et al., 2017; King and Pickard, 2013; Vlachantoni 2010).
+Multivariate logistic analysis was conducted to identify the associations between the reduction of economic activity between wave 8 and 9, and a range of demographic and socio-economic factors measured in wave 8 as highlighted in previous relevant research (Vlachantoni 2010; King and Pickard, 2013; Gomez-Leon et al., 2019).

 The demographic characteristics included gender and marital status, the latter including four categories: single never married, married, divorced/separated, and widowed.
 The respondents’ health status was measured using self-reported health, which has been shown to be a reliable indicator of individuals’ general health status (Burström and Fredlund, 2001).
 The original five categories included excellent, very good, good, fair and poor; and the derived variable for the present analysis combined the first three categories in order to create a 3-category variable measuring overall good health, fair and poor health.
 The respondents’ socio-economic characteristics included their personal assessment of their financial situation using 5 categories (living comfortably, doing alright, just about getting by, finding it quite difficult, finding it very difficult), in order to include the respondents’ own perspective in the analysis, and also their type of employment (self-employed, employee with managerial responsibilities, employee without managerial responsibilities), in order to distinguish between different employment types which can impact on the balance between paid work and care provision differently (Kikuzawa and Uemura, 2020).
 Finally, we included a measure of the frequency of the respondent meeting with their mother and/or father, as a dimension of the respondent’s relationship with their parent(s), distinguishing between respondents who met with their parent(s) at least once/twice a week (meeting frequently with parents); and those who met with their parent(s) less frequently (not meeting frequently with parents).

-The analysis also considered the carers’ educational attainments (Paulson et al., 2017), the number of hours of care provided per week (Gomez-Leon et al., 2017), the parents’ living arrangements (Heitmueller, 2007), ethnicity (Coe and Skira, 2013), housing tenure (owner occupier, renter, others) (Heitmueller, 2007), and whether the carer had a close relationship with their parent (Paulson et al., 2017; Tarum and Kutsar, 2018).
+The analysis also considered the carers’ educational attainments (Paulson et al., 2017), the number of hours of care provided per week (Gomez-Leon et al., 2019), the parents’ living arrangements (Heitmueller, 2007), ethnicity (Robards et al., 2015), housing tenure (owner occupier, renter, others) (Heitmueller, 2007), and whether the carer had a close relationship with their parent (Paulson et al., 2017; Tarum and Kutsar, 2018).
 However, these factors were not included in the final model as they were not significantly associated with the carers’ reduction of economic activity.